 - having web access to a private account (currently only via the mobile app); the business account is accessible only via web (mobile app is in beta, only for selected users),

 - inbound transfers to Revolut can be done only with British (Sort Code and Account Number) or European (IBAN) standards; this can be expensive and time-consuming if you send funds from a traditional bank,

 - the business debit card can be sent only to your registration address; if your virtual office accepts snail mail they should be able to forward you the envelope to any other address,

-- information chaos – an online forum for Revolut users/accolades often delivers contradicting results about the same query.
+- information chaos – the online forum for Revolut users/accolades often delivers contradicting replies.